KDE/documentation-develop-kde-org/content/docs/plasma/widget/translations-i18n.md

 {{< sections >}}
 {{< section-left >}}

 The `i18n(...)` is an overloaded function which allows you to pass values into the translation `i18n(format, variable1, variable2)`.
-Just place `%1` where you want the first variable to be substitued, and `%2` where the second should go.
+Just place `%1` where you want the first variable to be substituted, and `%2` where the second should go.

 {{< /section-left >}}
 {{< section-right >}}